intel/mlir-extensions/docs/rfcs/XeTileandXeGPUDialect.md

      tile<8x16xf32> into vector <16x8xf32>
 ```

-Attribute vnni_axis supports VNNI transform for low-precision data types like fp16, bf16, and int8.
+Attribute `vnni_axis` supports VNNI transform for low-precision data types like fp16, bf16, and int8.
 VNNI transformation takes multiple low-precision data elements along the column dimension and fits them into 32-bit data along the row dimension.
 It effectively splits a 2D matrix [col, row] to be 3-d matrix [col/vnni_factor, row, vnni_factor] when vnni_axis is specified to be axis 0.
 When vnni_axis is specified as axis 1, the VNNI transformation doesn’t change the layout but splits the VNNI axis to 2 axes.

-PVC only support loading with VNNI transformation for low-precision data types like fp16, bf16, and int8.
+PVC only supports loading with VNNI transformation for low-precision data types like fp16, bf16, and int8.
 The VNNI layout must be applied to the weight matrix for the DPAS operation, with vnni_axis being set to 0.
 ```mlir
   #sg_map_b = xegpu.sg_map<{ wi_layout = [1, 16], wi_data = [2, 1]}>
   %bt = XeGPU.load_nd %block_b   {vnni_axis = 0 }: